aimldl/envs-and-tools/kubernetes/how_to/install_kubernetes_on_raspberry_pi.md

 # How to Install Kubernetes on Raspberry Pi

-## Overview
+## Introduction

 [Kubernetes](https://kubernetes.io/) is an open source system for automating deployment, scaling, and management for containerized applications.
 If a production-grade back-end system with ease of management must be developed, consider [Kubernetes](https://kubernetes.io/) as an option.

-One of the hurdles to build such a system is the learning curve.
-The purpose of this article is to alleviate the pain in the process of building such a system.
-One of the pain (in my experience) is web articles which do not help toward the working system.
+The purpose of this article is to alleviate the pain in the process of learning Kubernetes.
+From my experience, one of the pain in doing hands-on is the web articles which do not help toward the working system.
 I will find the promising web articles, do the hands-on by myself, and provide the summary in the course of making a working system in order for you to save some time.

 As the first step, a toy system with Raspberry Pi will be built to gain some experience in Kubernetes.
 The gained experience can be easily extensible to NVIDIA Jetson Nano, another lightweight edge device with GPU support.